howarddonutium-gif/rag-document-qa/README.md

 ## Evaluation Methodology

 A 10-question evaluation set was built by manually reading the filing and recording ground-truth answers alongside keywords expected to appear in the correct source chunk.
-Recall@5 measures whether all expected keywords for a question appear within the top-5 retrieved chunks — a proxy for "did retrieval surface the right information," independent of generation quality. -- proportion of actual positive cases a model actually identifies
+Recall@5 measures whether all expected keywords for a question appear within the top-5 retrieved chunks: "did retrieval surface the right information," independent of generation quality. -- proportion of actual positive cases a model actually identifies

 ## Known Limitations